olewis256/ADS_B_refractivity/README.md

 Run "make" in the command line, then use ./optim [command] to generate data.
 For the python files in "tools" and "data", run ./X.py -h to see a list of optional arguments.

+The C++ code makes use of the spline library: https://kluge.in-chemnitz.de/opensource/spline/